miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 `botifython.py` file get long and contain some yuck until I can step back and tackle beautification as a separate step.

-The thing about running out of steam is&#151; don't.
+The thing about running out of steam is— don't.

 Make yourself a coffee.